US-Mexico Border Reopening

 Head and Neck Examination

 Mouth and throat cancer are common diseases.
 During the consultation, the dentist checks the lymph nodes and lower jaw joints for any signs of cancer.
 Like every disease, early treatment can always make a difference.

 Remember that the mouth can show if the rest of the body is healthy or not.
-Besides, that dentist will always pay attention to the overall health of patients.
+In addition, that dentists will always pay attention to the overall health of patients.

 The American Dental Association (ADA) shared these personalized evidence-based recommendations worth sharing:

-• For those with increased risk of gum disease, consider mouth rinse or toothpaste with proven antimicrobial activity.
+- For those with an increased risk of gum disease, consider mouth rinse or toothpaste with proven antimicrobial activity.

-• For those with increased risk of caries consider fluoridated mouth rinse.
+- For those with an increased risk of caries, consider fluoridated mouth rinse.

 Sani Dental Group

-Getting treated at our facility means to be surrounded by some of the best dentists in Mexico.
+Getting treated at our facility means being surrounded by some of the best dentists in Mexico.